Florencio Xatruch: Military career

 In 1826, as he returned to Honduras, he joined the armed forces of Domingo Sarmiento and Santos Sánchez, who were against the government of Diego Vigil.
 He then participated in Francisco Morazán's armed forces, on March 14, 1832, along with his friend José Santos Guardiola, in the war in Jocoro, El Salvador.
 He was promoted to sergeant, and this promotion was signed by Morazan himself.
 In 1841 he was again promoted to captain by General Julian Tercero, and he served under the leadership of Francisco Ferrera.

 When Juan Lindo was president, Xatruch was elected representative to the National Congress and participated in the approval of the third Constitution of Honduras in 1848.
 In 1850, he participated in an armed engagement supporting José Santos Guardiola.
-He moved to Nicaragua, along with his brother Pedro, who was eventually promoted to general also.
+He moved to Nicaragua, along with his brother Pedro, who was eventually promoted to general as well.
 In Granada, they offered their services to the "legitimates", and their troops were called "Xatruches", and then "Catruches", and finally "Catrachos", term (nickname) that Hondurans are known as, especially in Nicaragua.

 In 1855, Xatruch was promoted to brigade general.
 President Guardiola sent Honduran troops to fight William Walker under the leadership of the Xatruch brothers.
 Florencio was named General in Chief of the Allied Armies of Central America, but later, for political reasons, Juan Rafael Mora was left in charge and Xatruch was demoted to Inspector General.

-He also led the combat against the filibusters in Puebla, Rivas.
+He also led the fight against the filibusters in Puebla, Rivas.

 Several Central American countries recognized him as brigade and division general.
 On June 12, 1857, Xatruch made a triumphant entrance to Comayagua, which was then the capital of Honduras.
 On May 22, 1858, President Guardiola named him Minister of War and Commerce, title he held until 1860.
 He was Minister of Finance of Honduras from 1858 to 1859.
 On February 15, 1864, the General Assembly of Honduras declared him Vice President of Honduras to the cabinet of José María Medina.

 He briefly acted as President from March 26 - May 17, 1871.

 Life in Nicaragua

 After the civil war of 1856, Xatruch stayed in Nicaragua, and worked in agriculture and mining.
-It is told that he had to sell the medals of honor he had received in order to finance his new businesses, that included two coffee farms ("Honduras" and "La Cruz") and several estates in Managua.
+It is told that he had to sell the medals of honor he had received in order to finance his new businesses, which included two coffee farms (Honduras and La Cruz) and several estates in Managua.

 In Nicaragua, Xatruch was named Director of Eastern Highways, by president Tomás Martínez, and he worked building the highways to Mataere, Masatepe and Jinotepe.
 In 1878, president Pedro Joaquín Chamorro named him Governor of Chinandega and Leon, and that same year, on August 9, he was named Division General of the Nicaragua Army.